How to search

 Refining your search results

-Check the links under the heading 'Refine results by' on the left of your search results.
-Here you can choose items with a particular subject, type of resource or other characteristic.
-The 'More options' link under each category allows you to select more than one option as well as exclude options.
+On the left of your search results, you'll see the heading 'Refine results by' with groups of links underneath.
+These links let you quickly choose items with a particular subject, type of resource, author or other characteristic.
+The 'More options' link under each category allows you to select more than one option or exclude options altogether.